jundalisay/spblist/content/en/research/euler/mechanica/chapter-01.md

 For these bodies we will not only see, how the remainder of the motion is to be continued [p.
 38]; but in addition we will inquire, how these are affected by the external causes or forces.
 Finally from all these inquiries the large scale variation of the whole body can be inferred, whether it is free or not.
-For a non-free state, I understand this :EULER'S MECHANICA VOL. 1.
-Chapter one.

-page 25
-when bodies are impeded, by which they are unable to progress in that direction, and which they try to overcome ; the motion of pendular bodies is of this kind which, since the are unable to descent directly, as they try, and so make oscillations.
+For a non-free state, I understand this : when bodies are impeded, by which they are unable to progress in that direction, and which they try to overcome ; the motion of pendular bodies is of this kind which, since the are unable to descent directly, as they try, and so make oscillations.
 For the free state is to be understood : when bodies are progressing and which come upon no impediments